 - Garnish with chopped fresh coriander leaves and serve hot.

 A point to note with soy protein is that moderation is the key.
-Soya with all its healthy befits also contains isoflavones — a type of phytoestrogren that mimics the effect of estrogen on the body.
+Soya with all its health benefits also contains isoflavones — a type of phytoestrogen that mimics the effect of estrogen on the body.
 Too much of soya can interfere with the hormonal balance in the body.